 With every seat taken in the lounge, I milled about the lonely platform, enduring a blustery wind and staring down one end of the tree-lined tracks into what looked like infinity.
 I asked an aged man in a tattered blue railroad suit standing near me how long the ride would be.
+He shrugged his shoulders.

-The whole scene, including the biting autumn cold, made it feel like I was leaping into the distant north.
+The whole scene, with the biting autumn cold, made it feel like I was leaping into the distant north.
 But that sense of extreme remoteness was an illusion.
 Cochrane straddles the 49th parallel – south of every major city between Manitoba and mainland B.C.
 The “Polar Bear Express” getup was also a bit of fancy window dressing: those giant carnivores are an exceptional rarity where I was going (Cochrane is home to a polar bear facility, hence the moniker).

 Yet, even bearing that in mind, the sense of being further north remained hard to shake.
 Moosonee, and neighbouring Moose Factory, my final destination, was quite north when seen from the comparatively southern precincts of my hometown of Toronto.
 No roads lead there.
 It is a renowned aurora borealis viewing hub.
 And because the treeline in Canada reaches its lowest latitude in Ontario, the slow transition from boreal to tundra begins earlier here, belying your true position.
 In a nutshell: enough of the trappings of the north without being the deep north.
 The honourary north, perhaps?